tinijs/blank-starter/README.md

-# TiniJS Starter Blank
+# Blank Template

-The base structure of a TiniJS app.
+The blank starter template.

 ## Install

-- Via the CLI: `npx @tinijs/cli new my-app --template blank --latest`
+- Via the CLI: `npx @tinijs/cli@latest new my-app --template blank`

 - Or, download this repo and run `npm i`.